Last Updated 14:00pm, 16 February 2021

 If you have purchased any gloves or face masks that are not CE marked on the packaging, you should make enquires with the supplier to determine whether they contain latex if the packaging is not clear.

 If you have any PPE, which contains latex, you will need to refer this to your Health and Safety Competent Person.
 We would suggest that you provide information for all staff on the possible effects of a latex allergy for early warning and what to do if they do develop any of the symptoms.
 You should also undertake a risk assessment and attempt to identify any individuals who may be aware that they might have a latex allergy.
 Finally, we would suggest that you purchase additional stock of latex free products for those who develop symptoms and look to phase out any PPE stock you hold which does contain latex.

 Please note that re-usable PPE items should be clearly marked as such and identified in advance by your organisation/manager.
 Re-usable PPE items may be used providing they are appropriately cleaned and stored between uses, according to the manufacturer’s instructions or local infection control policy.
 Your manager will advise you where this applies and there is national guidance on PPE reuse.
 Goggles may be cleaned immediately after removal and hand hygiene is performed OR placed in designated closed container for later cleaning and disinfection.

-Here is advice on cleaning equipment from NHS Devon:
+Advice on cleaning equipment from NHS Devon

 Protective Goggles – Following recent guidance, we have recommended that goggles with elastic straps are used for single use only and are not cleaned and reused.